kcloze/yiiSwoole/README.md

 3. Open your browser and enter http://ip:9501

 ## Run with php-fpm
-1. This application in a state of  beta,if you find some bug,it can run with php-fpm
+1. This application in a state of  beta,if you find some bug,it can run with php-fpm to fix bug
 2. Open your browser and enter http://ip/index.php